Stephon Clark demonstrators upset with police delay NBA Kings game

 LOS ANGELES — Police prevented Sacramento Kings fans from getting inside Golden 1 Center after demonstrators enraged over the police shooting of an unarmed man locked arms and blocked the entrance.

-The NBA game between the Kings and the Atlanta Hawks was delayed as a result of the protest.
+The NBA game between the Kings and the Atlanta Hawks was delayed nearly 20 minutes as a result of the protest.
 Sacramento police tweeted Thursday night that "no one else will be admitted" to the game following the civil disobedience.

 Breaking News Emails